ibm-cloud-docs/vmwaresolutions/services/veeam_ordering_licenses.md

 # Ordering Veeam licenses
 {: #veeam_ordering_licenses}

-You can order a Veeam license without associating it to any vCenter Server instance for licensing and activation of your on-premises workloads.
+You can order a Veeam® license without associating it to any VMware vCenter Server® instance for licensing and activation of your on-premises workloads.

 ## Before you begin
 {: #veeam_ordering_licenses-before-begin}